What is HLA matching?

 Sometimes, it’s hard to find a match because some HLA types are less common.
 HLA types are inherited so siblings can sometimes be a match for each other.
 Each of your brothers and sisters who has the same mom and dad as you has a 1 in 4 chance (25%) of being a complete, or full, match.
 You’re more likely to match someone with a similar ethnic background or ancestry.

-Use HLA to choose the best donor or cord blood unit (CBU)
+Why is finding the best donor or cord blood unit (CBU) important?

 Your doctor wants to find the best possible donor or CBU for you.
 Usually, it’s a donor or CBU whose HLA are very closely matched to yours.